 The description was probably “groom and rider” and that is what I did.
 I mucked out stalls, I groomed horses, I rode horses – little breaker ponies, things that bucked you off and had never been sat on – and a lot of the “grunt” horse work that any horse person should expect.
 It was backbreaking, especially because in Ireland they use straw instead of shavings and that’s much more difficult to pick out.
 Absurd.
 [Laughs.]
 They were very, very long days but there were also lots and lots of horses to ride.
 The first yard I worked at was for somebody who’d competed in the Barcelona Olympics in the 90s, and then later I worked for somebody who was an international showjumper, so I definitely learned a lot.
 But I also worked very, very hard.

-I was in Ireland for about ten months, I think, so just shy of a year.
+I was working with horses in Ireland for about ten months, I think, so just shy of a year.
 [Overall, I worked at] two horse yards for about three months each.
 After that, I ended up not doing horses for a little while.
 I spent four months traveling and worked at a hostel and just random things.
 I kind of burnt out on horses for a little while.

 Q: Were the two yards very different?